Dragon Ladies: Asian American Feminists Breathe Fire: Contributors

 The writers and activists who have contributed to the work are:

 Delia D. Aguilar an Ethnic Studies and Women's Studies professor at Bowling Green State University in Ohio.

 Karin Aguilar-San Juan the editor of The State of Asian America: Activism and Resistance in the 1990s.
 She teaches Asian American studies and Sociology in California.

 Margarita Alcantara the editor of the 'zine Bamboo Girl.

 Anannya Bhattacharjee the former Executive Director of the Committee Against Anti-Asian Violence and founding member of Sakhi for South Asian Women.

 Kshiteeja Bhide a psychotherapist who works with corporations and their employees with special culture requirements.
 She is also a founder of Women's Entrepreneurial Trust, an organization dedicated to the education and empowerment of women toward economic and social self-sufficiency.

 Grace Chang the author of Gatekeeping and Housekeeping: The politics of Regulating Women's Migration.

 Pamela Chiang a worker at Asian Pacific Environmental Network.

-Milyoung Cho aworker for the National Asian Pacific American Women's Forum.
+Milyoung Cho a worker for the National Asian Pacific American Women's Forum.

 Sayantani Dasgupta an MD/MPH student at Johns Hopkins University and freelance writer.

 Shamita Das Dasgupta a psychology professor at Rutgers University and one of the founders of Manavi, an organization for battered South Asian women based in New Jersey.

 Diane C. Fujino an Asian American Studies professor, and a founding member of the Political Organization Asian sisters for Ideas in Action Now.

 Elanie Kim an Asian American Studies professor at Berkeley.
 She is also the Chair of Ethnic Studies.

 Yuri Kochiyama a human rights activist.

 Miriam Ching Louie a worker for Asian Immigrant Women Advocates and the Women of Color Resource Center.

 Lynn Lu an editor and publisher for South End Press.